Gwayaboy/DatabaseTesting/README.md

         ```TSQL
         CREATE VIEW dbo.RptContactTypes AS
-        SELECT '' AS InteractionTypeText,
+        SELECT '' AS InteractionType,
             0 AS Occurrences,
-            0 AS TotalTimeMins
+            0 AS TotalTimeInMinutes

         GO
         ```
         e) create the view and run the same test which should pass now.

         ![](https://demosta.blob.core.windows.net/images/FirstPassingTest.PNG)

+#### Exercise 2: Implementing another tSQLt unit test

-  6. Let's build on a more useful test that will go through the followings steps
+  1. Let's build on a more useful test that will go through the followings steps

         - Data table to be returned
         - Expected set of data